Errors of the Human Body: Release and reception

-During its tour of the festival circuit the film received mostly positive reviews, especially around Eklund's performance.
+During its tour of the festival circuit, the film received mostly positive reviews, especially around Eklund's performance.
 Gabriel Ruzin of Screen Invasion wrote, "Errors of the Human Body is elevated by a sublime turn by star Michael Eklund...
 His agony, particularly in the third act, is brilliantly painful.
-Despite the screenplay skimming over his character’s supposed scientific prowess, to the film’s moderate detriment, Eklund’s powerful performance is nonetheless tragic and captivating."
-Michael Treveloni of Film School Rejects noted, "The film is a not just a science-fiction horror story: it is a commentary on the importance of dialog, showcasing the need for communication in its many forms.
-With Geoff, Errors presents the perfect, damaged subject.".
+Despite the screenplay skimming over his character's supposed scientific prowess, to the film's moderate detriment, Eklund's powerful performance is nonetheless tragic and captivating."
+Michael Treveloni of Film School Rejects noted, "The film is not just a science-fiction horror story: it is a commentary on the importance of dialog, showcasing the need for communication in its many forms.
+With Geoff, Errors presents the perfect, damaged subject."
 At the Fantastic Fest screening, Sheean himself said, "The film is about a breakdown in communication, both on the surface in the characters and internally with the cells."